 To avoid ending up with numerous shelves with the same name (such as Default, for example), you can drag a file or a changelist from the Commit to <branch> tab to the Shelf tab of the Commit tool window, wait a second until it's activated, and edit the new shelf name on-the-fly when you release the mouse button.

 Unshelving is moving postponed changes from a shelf to a pending changelist.
 Unshelved changes can be filtered out from view or removed from the shelf.

-- If you want PhpStorm to preserve the context of a task associated with the new changelist on its deactivation and restore the context then the changelist becomes active, select the Track context option (see tasks and contexts for details).
+If you want PhpStorm to preserve the context of a task associated with the new changelist on its deactivation and restore the context when the changelist becomes active, select the Track context option (see tasks and contexts for details).

 You can also unshelve changes silently, without displaying the Unshelve Changes dialog.
 To do this, select a file or a changelist you want to unshelve, and click the Unshelve Silently icon on the toolbar, or press Ctrl+Alt+U. The unshelved files will be moved to the active pending changelist.

 You can also drag a file or a changelist from the Shelf tab to the Commit to <branch> tab to unshelve it silently.
 If you drag it holding the Ctrl key, it will be copied to the Commit to branch tab instead of being removed from the shelf.